10 Questions To Ask When Planning a Chatbot Project

 1. What is the purpose of your chatbot?

 Why do you want to create a chatbot?
 What do you want the chatbot to do for your business and how will it achieve your business goals?

-Right from the beginning of the project, it? s important for yourself and team to have a clear understanding about what your chatbot will do
+Right from the beginning of the project, it? s important for yourself and your team to have a clear understanding of what your chatbot will do

-2. What are the key goals of your chatbot?
+2. What are the key goals of your bot project?

-What are the main aims of your chatbot?
+What are the main aims of your conversational ai project?
 It could be to drive sales, provide 24/7 customer support or engage with new and existing customers by gathering customer feedback and delivering new product information.

 How will you determine the success of your chatbot?
 What will your Key Performance Indicators (KPI) be?

-For example, you could look at click-through rates, the numbers of enquiries handled correctly or feedback statistics gathered.
+For example, you could look at click-through rates, the numbers of inquiries handled correctly or feedback statistics gathered.